nivertech/ethereum_cosmo/README.md

 # ethereum_cosmo

-Vagrant environment for Ethereum geth CLI + Cosmo IDE
+Vagrant environment for Ethereum Frontier geth CLI + Cosmo IDE

-Cosmo IDE is a Meteor-based dapp for building and vetting Solidity contracts.
+Cosmo Web IDE is a Meteor-based dapp for building and vetting Solidity contracts.

+written by Nick Dodson (twitter @IAmNickDodson):

 http://cosmo.to/